 New this year - a poster competition, where the winners will get to give talks.

 Vascular Biology is the annual meeting of the North American Vascular Biology Organization.
-This meeting will feature the Biology of Signaling in the Cardiovascular System Workshop and the Vascular Inflammation Workshop plus special symposia, a keynote lecture by Paul Kubes, University of Calgary, entitled, "Imaging sterile inflammation and repair," a Pre-Conference Meeting for and organized by trainees, Award Lectures, joint symposia on Signaling in Inflammation, Vascular Therapeutics and Resolution of Inflammation, and of course posters and exhibits.
+This meeting will feature the Developmental Vascular Biology and Genetics Workshop and the Vascular Matrix Biology and Bioengineering Workshop plus special symposia, a keynote lecture by Hal Dietz, Johns Hopkins University, entitled, "Leveraging Nature’s Success: Lessons from Modifiers of Cardiovascular Disease," a Pre-Conference Meeting for and organized by trainees, Award Lectures, joint symposia on Emerging Technologies and Imaging, and Vascular Transcriptomics: Discovery and Therapeutic Opportunities, and of course posters and exhibits.
 Travel Awards for trainees will be available.

 Speakers are confirmed and listed under the workshop - click on the workshop name above for its program.

 Stryder Meadows, Ph.D.